 Convenience Services Industry Announces Public Health Commitment: Leading Public Health Groups Endorse Initiative

-CHICAGO — October 23, 2019 — NAMA, with the support of the Partnership for a Healthier America and the Alliance for a Healthier Generation, announced today that it has adopted a public health commitment to substantially increase the percentage of ‘better for you’ offerings to 33% in the nation’s vending machines.
+CHICAGO — October 23, 2019 — NAMA, with the support of the Partnership for a Healthier America and also the Alliance for a Healthier Generation, announced today that it has adopted a public health commitment to substantially increase the percentage of ‘better for you’ offerings to 33% in the nation’s vending machines.

 The commitment, implemented over the next three years, represents a nearly 40% increase over current levels of ‘better for you’ offerings – those that meet at least two recognized public health standards.

-Five Star Food Service is proud to be a founding participating operator in the commitment for public health.
+Five Star Food Service is also proud to be a founding participating operator in the commitment for public health.
 Read the full press release here.